ikatun/chr-node/readme.md

 To install the CLI, simply run:

 ```
-npm install -g chrome-node
+npm install -g chromenode
 ```

 ## Usage

-To use chrome-node, just call it with .ts file you want to run.
+To use chromenode, just call it with .ts file you want to run.
 You'll need a tsconfig file for that.
 ```
-chrome-node runme.ts
+chromenode runme.ts
 ```

 You can also run .js files
 ```
-chrome-node runme.js
+chromenode runme.js
 ```

 ## puppeteer.json
-If `puppeteer.json` exists in the directory from which `chrome-node` is called, it's then sent to the puppeteer library internally.
+If `puppeteer.json` exists in the directory from which `chromenode` is called, it's then sent to the puppeteer library internally.
 Useful for switching browser or adding flags to it.

 ## Example

-Here's an example of using chrome-node to run a simple script that logs "Hello, World!" to the console:
+Here's an example of using chromenode to run a simple script that logs "Hello, World!" to the console:

 Just a regular node script which uses fetch (runme.js)
 ```